Skip to main content

 // Example: we know the users endpoint is _really fast_ because it's always cached.

-// We can assume if its over > 1000ms, something is wrong and we should abort the request.
+// We can assume if it's over > 1000ms, something is wrong and we should abort the request.

 timeout: 1000,